 The information in IMDb is not updated in real time.
 Depending on the data type, approved contributions may appear on IMDb within one and seven days.
 Contributions are not processed strictly in the order they are received; we optimize processing for overall efficiency and accuracy.
 This means even items within the same submission for the same data section may go live at different times.
 Generally, all approved data should be live within a few days.
 Please also be aware that the IMDb reserves the right to reject or delete information at any time at its sole discretion.

 For specific information about our processing schedule and possible delays, please refer to the Data Processing Times page.
-Also, you may want to check/ask on the Get Satisfaction community.

 - The credit was submitted to the wrong filmography: For example we list only acting roles in the cast section of a title: other types of performance need to be added under the proper data section.
 For example: voice-overs, looping, ADR work, stand-ins, photo doubles and puppeteers generally belong to the other crew section; stunt performers and doubles belong to the stunts section; collective names (such as music bands and other group cast performers) belong to the miscellaneous companies section etc. Also, we list only the main editor in the editor section of a movie: other types of editor jobs (such as sound editor or dubbing editors) need to be added under the proper data section (like the sound department).

 - We could not verify the presence of the credit in the title.
 This typically happens when we receive credits for a title which is still in production or unreleased or hard to obtain.
 If the credit you submitted belongs to you, we'll be glad to add it if you can help us verify that it meets our Eligibility Requirements.
 Any evidence of your work on the title will help, such as a copy of your contract or payment stubs, or press/magazine reviews mentioning your role/name.
 Please see this guide for details on how to provide additional verification.